kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 -->

 - Switching on and off the gate should enable/disable the feature and increase pod validation.
-- Test all the interactions between the eviction request controller and the interceptor.
+- Test all the interactions between the eviction request controller and the responder.
+- Test the imperative eviction responder controller interactions.
-- Test that the eviction of the pod happens if there is no interceptor or the interceptor stops responding.
+- Test that the eviction of the pod happens if there is no responder or the responder stops responding.
-- Test switching between different interceptors and resetting the EvictionRequest status.
+- Test switching between different responders and resetting the EvictionRequest status.
 - Test that the EvictionRequest has the `Canceled=True` condition when the EvictionRequest is canceled or when validation fails.
 - Test that the EvictionRequest has the `Evicted=True` condition when the pod is terminated.